Here are a few timely tips to stay safe when exploring nature on Hilton Head Island.

 The good news?
 Oysters are also immobile, so good common sense will keep you safe.
 Oysters tend to grow in reefs, or rakes, and can be found in and around the cordgrass or in mounds in shallower waters.
 At low tide, they are generally easy to spot and avoid.
 However, in a mid-tide, they can be hidden just below the surface.

 It’s smart to talk to locals who know the waters well and learn the safest places to paddleboard and kayak.
-Don’t paddle board in waters that have oyster beds lurking, and don’t walk barefoot in marsh waters or along the banks of tidal creeks and rivers.
-Should someone cut themselves on oyster shells, a trip to the doctor is highly recommended, as there is a high risk of infection.
+Don’t paddle board in waters that have oyster beds lurking.
+Don’t walk barefoot in marsh waters or along the banks of tidal creeks and rivers.
+Should someone cut themselves on oyster shells, get to a doctor, as there is a high risk of infection.

 The guides at Outside Hilton Head are well-versed in leading fun and safe adventures in all kinds of Island settings.
-Visit outsidehiltonhead.com to explore all the exciting ways we can get you Outside!
+Explore all the exciting ways we can get you Outside!